StanfordSpezi/SpeziKt/core/logging/README.md

 logging strategies through the use of tags and configurations.

 ### Dependency
-It should be noted that this module is included by default as implementation in `spezikt.application` and `spezikt.library` convention plugins.
+It should be noted that this module is included by default as implementation in `spezi.application` and `spezi.library` convention plugins.
 If none of these plugins have been applied to module, the dependency can be added as follows:

 ```gradle